collerek/ormar/docs/index.md

   * `server_default` - Set a default value for the field on server side (like sqlalchemy's `func.now()`). **Not available for relation fields**
   * `primary key` with `autoincrement` - When a column is set to primary key and autoincrement is set on this column.
 Autoincrement is set by default on int primary keys.
-  * `pydantic_only` - Field is available only as normal pydantic field, not stored in the database.

 ### Available signals